 Editor’s Note: This website is not affiliated with the Princeton Historical Society.
 The following information is provided as a community service for those interested in historical research.
-It has not been updated since the society opened the remodeled and expanded museum in 2022.
-It’s on my list for 2023.
+Much of the infrastructure of this site has not been updated since the society opened the remodeled and expanded museum in 2022.
+It’s on my list for 2024.

 Princeton Historical Society Inc. has been a 501(c)(3) nonprofit, tax-exempt organization since 1983.
 The designation is defined as follows: